Update: Tornado touched down in Chattooga County; new storm heading toward NE Floyd, NW Ga. alert continues through 11 pm

 UPDATE:

-WSB-TV is reporting a tornado touched down in Pennville in Chattooga County and emergency responders have been called to help people trapped in a mobile home park between Trion and Summerville.
+WSB-TV is reporting a tornado touched down in Pennville in Chattooga County at around 8:30 p.m. and emergency responders have been called to help people trapped in a mobile home park between Trion and Summerville.

-The National Weather Service in Peachtree City has issued a Tornado Warning for...
+The first front of heavy weather moved through Chattooga and northern Floyd as of 8:45 p.m. and the tornado warning has been canceled.

+However, a line of severe storms continues to head east from Alabama, and Northwest Georgia remains under a tornado watch through 11 p.m.

 Previously posted: